cotarr/cert-numeric-ip/README.md

 ```

 Although the error could be ignored by adding the switch "--insecure" to the curl command,
 instead, we will add the CA certificate.
-Run curl with the following command:
+Restart the server and then run curl with the following command:

+Client:

 ```bash
 curl --cacert CA.crt https://127.0.0.1:8000